-You’ve started your creative business, and while you’ve got an incredible product or service to offer, you’re uncertain how to price it.
+You’ve started your creative business, and while you’ve got an incredible product or service to offer, you’re uncertain how to price creative services.
 There’s an easy answer of pricing yourself smack-dab in the middle of your competitors – not the most expensive option, not the cheapest.
 But this simple solution can get you lost floating in a sea of mediocrity instead of excelling to the real potential of your business.

 While it’s common practice for creatives to design budgets based on expected hours and rate cards, there are some unexpected benefits to a value-based pricing model you might consider.

-Center your customer’s needs with value-based selling
+Centre your customer’s needs with value-based selling

 Value-based selling works under the assumption that the modern consumer, though still heedful of prices, is more concerned with the value a product or service can provide than how much it costs.
 To have a successful value-based selling model, ask yourself who you help, how you help them, and what your help is worth.